The Future of Big Data

-But it’s not just the business world that is using big data to break new ground.
+Organizations and brands in almost every industry are using big data to break new ground.
 Shipping companies rely on it to calculate transit times and set rates.
 Big data is the backbone of groundbreaking scientific and medical research, bringing the ability to analyze and study at a rate never before available.
 And it impacts how we live each day.

 The Rise and Future of Big Data

 Early this century the rise of the relational database, public web access, wireless, and other technologies made the study and management of massive data lakes a real and present challenge that needed a name.
 In July of 2013 the Oxford English Dictionary adopted the phrase, “big data,” but it’s been around since as early as World War II to apply to working with massive amounts of information.